Emergency Archaeological Authority Process

 A simplified and streamlined process has been set up to quickly consider work that affects archaeological sites in areas where a civil defence emergency or a local or national transition period has been notified.

-In the districts of Kaikoura, Canterbury, Hurunui, Marlborough and Wellington City, any work related to the 2016 magnitude 7.8 earthquake "for the purposes of saving or protecting life or preventing serious damage to property or any historic place" (s94 of the Heritage New Zealand Pouhere Taonga Act), can go ahead without the need for an archaeological authority.
+Any work related to the emergency that is required "for the purposes of saving or protecting life or preventing serious damage to property or any historic place" (s94 of the Heritage New Zealand Pouhere Taonga Act), can go ahead without the need for an archaeological authority.

 An archaeological authority (under Subpart 3 Emergency Authorities, Heritage New Zealand Pouhere Taonga Act 2014) may be required for all other work which will modify or destroy an archaeological site.
-The application form is available here (for the districts of Kaikoura, Canterbury and Hurunui) or here (for Marlborough District and Wellington City).
+The application form for an emergency authority can be found here (pdf, 2.1MB).

 Heritage New Zealand must process Emergency Authorities within three (3) days after having received an application, or five (5) days where the application relates to a site of interest to Maori.
 Following the issue of the authority, an appeal period of 14 days applies before the authority may be exercised.

-For help and advice about the emergency archaeological authority process in the Kaikoura, Canterbury and Hurunui districts, please contact:
+For help and advice about the emergency archaeological authority process see the contact details included at the back of the application form.

 Magnitude 7.8 Kaikoura Earthquake, 2016

 - Relates to the districts of Kaikoura District Council, Canterbury, Hurunui District Council, Marlborough District Council and Wellington City Council.

 Cyclone Cook, Bay of Plenty, 2017